ZigaVukcevicDev/knowledge/readme.md

             // ...
         }

+// TODO: check this samples: http://webapplog.com/es6/

 ECMAScript 6
 ------------

 A `transpiler` takes ES6 source code and generates ES5 code that can run in every browser - e.g. Traceur or Babeljs.

+### Template literals

+By using `back-tick`you can use variables withing string.

+    `${variable} and lorem ipsum.`

+Or even write multi line text.

+    `Lorem ipsum
+    and another line.`

 ### let